RobertBorghese/haxe-saw/README.md

 # `struct` Keyword

 Based on [C#'s struct keyword](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct).
-Works as a replacement for the `class` keyword, but also adds a `@:struct` metadata to it.
+Automatically adds `@:struct` metadata to a class declaration if used instead of the `class` keyword.

 ```cs
 // equivalent to: